-The location for your surgery is: Ple Please arrive at the hospital at: The date/time of your surgery is: What do I need to bring?
-Your insurance card and photo I.D Only enough cash to cover co-payments, or a credit card A complete list of all medications, vitamins, herbals, and supplements you take A complete list of all medications, vitamins, herbals, and supplements you take If you use a rescue inhaler, please bring it with you If you use an insulin pump, leave this on, running, and bring your pump supplies.
-If you use a CPAP/BiPAP machine, please bring it with you A protective case for glasses or hearing aid Loose fitting clothes and flat shoes.
-If you are having breast surgery please bring a sports bra.
-If you are having surgery on your shoulders, arms, chest, or head, wear a shirt that buttons down the front.
-During surgery you will wear a hospital patient gown.
-If you have a copy of your Living Will/Power of Attorney please bring it if we do not already have a copy.
-Ple ease do not bring: Any electronics or jewelry, including wedding bands and body piercings Your daily medications, other than those noted above.
-We provide your usual medications during your stay.
-Contact lenses Please keep any valuables and unnecessary personal items such as jewelry, money, and electronics at home or leave them with a friend or family member.
-Any personal belongings kept by the patient, are the patient's responsibility and not the hospital's
+The location for your surgery is:

+Please arrive at the hospital at: The date/time of your surgery is:

+What do I need to bring?

+- □ Your insurance card and photo I.D - □ Only enough cash to cover co-payments, or a credit card - □ If you use a rescue inhaler, please bring it with you - □ If you use an insulin pump, leave this on, running, and bring your pump supplies. - If you use a CPAP/BiPAP machine, please bring it with you - A protective case for glasses or hearing aid - □ Loose fitting clothes and flat shoes.
+During surgery you will wear a hospital patient gown. - If you have a copy of your Living Will/Power of Attorney please bring it if we do not already have a copy.

+Please do not bring:

+- □ Any electronics or jewelry, including wedding bands and body piercings - □ Your daily medications, other than those noted above.
+We provide your usual medications during your stay. - □ Contact lenses - □ Please keep any valuables and unnecessary personal items such as jewelry, money, and electronics at home or leave them with a friend or family member.
+Any personal belongings kept by the patient, are the patient's responsibility and not the hospital's.